ThatCoolCoder/foss-rcas/README.md

     - Make content creation docs more friendly to non-programmers
     - If we make exotic stuff like quadcopters, create documentation on that
 - Misc bugs/problems
+    - if you're paused in flight and then you exit to flightsettingsscreen, it remains paused and dies
+    - large oval has wrong ground normal
+    - thing has a heart attack if it tries loading a content item that doesn't have a scene file
     - Anticlockwise propeller has bad shading due to the scaling by -1
     - settings toml file is technically incorrect with slashes in keys, should hopefully be a tomlet update to fix this soon.
     - Make propellerwithmodel properly stop spinning when it hits things